MaxInvent

 After following every step, you should be able to verify these outcomes:

-• Amazon Account Health dashboard shows no Order Defect Rate warnings related to cancellations in the last 30 days
+• Amazon Account Health dashboard shows no recent cancellation warnings related to stock-outs

 • No SKUs are 'stranded' (showing 10+ stock on one channel and 0 on another)